al-mcintyre/mCaller/README.md

 ###### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|
 ###### &nbsp;&nbsp;&nbsp;&nbsp;H

 This program is designed to call m6A from nanopore data using the differences between measured and expected currents.
-It does not yet work with multi-contig/chromosome references.

 ## Requirements
 python packages